 What is Pinterest?

-In case you don’t know, Pinterest (usually pronounced as pin-trest) is a visual search engine comprised of “pins.”
+In case you don’t know, Pinterest (sometimes pronounced as pin-trest) is a visual search engine comprised of “pins.”

 So…. is pinterest social media?